Mary Ellen Pleasant: Posthumous recognition

 Pleasant has been featured or mentioned in several works of fiction.
 Michelle Cliff's 1993 book Free Enterprise is subtitled "A Novel of Mary Ellen Pleasant" and features her abolitionist activities.
 The ghost of Mary Ellen Pleasant is a character in the 1997 novel Earthquake Weather, by Tim Powers.
 Karen Joy Fowler's historical novel Sister Noon, published in 2001, features Pleasant as a central character, and Thomas Bell and Teresa Bell as secondary characters.
 She was an important character in Andre Norton's Velvet Shadows, a romantic suspense novel set in San Francisco.
+The American composer, David Garner, wrote an opera, based on her life and experiences, called Mary Pleasant at Land's End, which was workshopped at the San Francisco Conservatory of Music in 2017.

 Pleasant's life has also been discussed in film and television, including in the 2008 documentary Meet Mary Pleasant, and a segment of a 2013 episode of the Comedy Central series Drunk History in which Pleasant was portrayed by Lisa Bonet.

 In 1974, the city of San Francisco designated eucalyptus trees that Pleasant had planted outside her mansion at the southwest corner of Octavia and Bush streets in San Francisco as a Structure of Merit.
 The trees and associated plaque are now known as Mary Ellen Pleasant Memorial Park, which is the smallest park in San Francisco.
 Her burial site has been designated a "Network to Freedom" site by the National Park Service.
 Pleasant Street on Nob Hill is named for her.